pyiron/development_ideas/concepts.md

 Here there are several activities that needs to discussed to form a full strategy (collaborations with Aiida, NOMAD, CWL interoperability, Kadi4Mat, and Common Workflow Description for experiments, for more details see I1 - FAIR4RS in fair_assessment.md).

+# Collaboration
+At the moment, we can suggest a prototypical collaboration-setup [graphathon](https://github.com/mbruns91/graphathon) in the form of a github repository-template.
+We need some discussion on in which direction this should be further developed: What are our requirements for a collaboration platform?
+What are the use-cases?
+What backend should a more production-ready version use?

 [^1]: Currently the list does not follow a specific order.
 [^2]: Currently not true for functions which might return very different types and has multiple return statements.